-Counterparty risk is typically associated wth two broad classes of financial products:
+Counterparty risk is typically associated with two broad classes of financial products:

-- Over-the-counter derivatives such as profit rate swaps, FX forwards and credit default swaps. - Securities financing transactions such as repos and reverse repos; and securities borrowing and financing.
+- Over-the-counter derivatives such as profit rate swaps, FX forwards and credit default swaps. - Securities financing transactions such as repos and reverse repos; and securities selling and buying.